 Reasons NOT to visit

-- You want to see the real Costa Rica
+- You want to see more of Costa Rica

-- You would like to see jungle or cloud forest
+- You would like to experience rain forests or see a cloud forest

 - Arenal Volcano, Monteverde and other popular attractions are 4 hours away

 - You want to experience local culture